 - Determine a place for the author to sign books for the students.

 - They’ll want to see the event space and make sure all AV and the room is all set and ready to go.

 - It’s always nice to meet and say hello to the principal — and any other important school officials, too.

-- In addition to possibly having a student introduce the author, we’d like the school to welcome everyone, introduce the event and Tattered Cover, and hand it over to the student (if there is one introducing the author) – if not, then the school can proceed with the author introduction.
+- In addition to possibly having a student introduce the author, we’d like the school to welcome everyone, introduce the event and the Novel Neighbor, and hand it over to the student (if there is one introducing the author) – if not, then the school can proceed with the author introduction.
 (Either way, we can provide you with info about the author.)

 - The author will do their presentation.

 AS THE PRESENTATION ENDS:

 - At the conclusion of their presentation, please have school staff come up on stage to thank the author, dismiss the students and talk about any school-related housekeeping needs.

 - Feel free to post photos and such on social media to let the community know about this fun event!
 Please tag us! (#novelneighbor) Tag the author, too.
 (It’s usually just “#” and their full name and/or book title.
 Just ask us if you’re not sure.)